UPDATE: The DOD is planning to introduce the new Cybersecurity Maturity Model Compliance framework(CMMC) in 2020.

 In specific, Microsoft Office 365 GCC High and Azure Government meet the requirements outlined in DFARS clause 252.204-7012 — which is specific to cloud services.

 As far as setting up your DFARS environment goes, you’ll strategize with your services provider (typically a Microsoft partner) to enable your DFARS, ITAR, DOD Impact Level, and FedRAMP + requirements.
-In fact, most Microsoft partners can only supply GCC High services to government agencies or contractors with over 500 seats.
+In fact, there are only a few Microsoft partners can supply GCC High services, and most of them are limited to government agencies or contractors with over 500 seats.
 That’s simply not achievable for most DOD contractors.

-Luckily, Microsoft has allowed 6 of its worldwide AOS-G Partners to supply Microsoft Office GCC High services.
-In fact, Agile IT is one of these 6 exclusive providers, and we’ve been on a mission to help DOD contractors tap into the power and flexibility of cloud solutions.
+Luckily, Microsoft has allowed 6 worldwide AOS-G Partners to supply Microsoft Office GCC High services.
+Agile IT is one of these 6 exclusive providers, and we’ve been on a mission to help DOD contractors tap into the power and flexibility of cloud solutions.